makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP12.md

 ## Paragraph Summary

-Payton Rose (@prose11) submits his application for Governance Facilitator of the GovAlpha (Gov-001) Core Unit. @prose11 commits to uploading the mandate of GovAlpha through the application of three key governing principles: accessibility, neutrality, and transparency.
+Payton Rose (@prose11) submits his application for Governance Facilitator of the GovAlpha (Gov-001) Core Unit. @prose11 commits to upholding the mandate of GovAlpha through the application of three key governing principles: accessibility, neutrality, and transparency.

 ## Specification